 Did you realize that Southern California received record levels of rain this past year?
 Just in January- April, we have had over 16 inches of rain above average.
-For the past seven years, we have been in a drought, so with all of this rain, I kept wondering how was the coast going to look this Spring?
-I was eager to find what the California super bloom would look like at the beach.
+For the past seven years, we have been in a drought, so with all this rain, I wondered how the coast would look this Spring.
+I was eager to find out what the California super bloom would look like at the beach.

 Walking the Beach Trail to Trestles

-The Trestles Beach Trail is located at the very northwestern portion of San Onofre State Beach, right where the county line with Orange County is.
+The Trestles Beach Trail is located at the northwestern portion of San Onofre State Beach, where the county line with Orange County is.

-In the photo above, you can see that the San Mateo Creek has more water than average.
+In the photo above, you can see that San Mateo Creek has more water than average.

 There was so much hemlock growing everywhere!
 Did you happen to know that hemlock is poisonous?

-As we continue on the Trestle’s Beach Trail, I was struck by the beauty of these delicate purple flowers of the San Diego nightshade.
-Did you happen to know that this particular plant is related to the eggplant and potato?
+As we continued on the Trestle’s Beach Trail, I was struck by the beauty of these delicate purple flowers of the San Diego nightshade.
+Did you know this particular plant is related to eggplant and potato?